 Keep track of all your tax documents and file early when the time comes.
 Most importantly, if you’re expecting a refund in 2020, you will need to file your late taxes in case the IRS holds your refund.
 (Yes, unfortunately, they can do that.)

-Don’t let your confidence waver when it comes to a stressful tax situation, we’re here to help.
-Just contact our customer service when the tax reason rolls around in mid-January.
+Don’t let your confidence waver when it comes to a stressful tax situation.
+We’re here to help.
+Just contact our customer service when the tax season rolls around.

 Tags: 2019 tax brackets, 2019 tax return, 2019 taxes, 2020 tax, 2020 taxes, 401k, alimony deduction, hsa, HSA contributions, individual shared responsibility, IRS withholding calculator, medical expenses, retirement, retirement contributions, tax withholding, w4